 The Overseas Highway ends at MM 0 in Key West.
-The Overseas Heritage Trail now continues into Key West and circles most of the island along US1 and A1A.
+The Overseas Heritage Trail continues into Key West along the north side (US Hwy 1 and A1A.
 The narrow streets and tourist traffic make bicycling the best way to navigate the town - visit Old Town (Mallory Square, Duval Street, etc.), the Southernmost Point and more for activities including shopping, dining, fishing, and snorkeling.
 Some enjoy the week-long celebration of Conch Republic Independence Day (April 23) each year.

 Nearby points of interest: Fort Jefferson, Dry Tortugas National Park, Ernest Hemingway Home and Museum, Harry Truman Little White House, Old Town, Historic Seaport District, Key West National Marine Sanctuary

-Entering Key West on the Overseas Heritage Trail from the north, the trail continues right or left on Roosevelt Blvd.
-To the right (US1, it goes past the seaport area to downtown, ending at the Visitors Center at Eisenhower Drive.
-To the left (A1A) it links to Atlantic Avenue and the beaches (Smather and Higgs) and CB Harvey Rest Beach Park.
-The beach side is more pleasant with less traffic.
-While the central historic district has no formal bike trail, almost everywhere is bikeable.
+Entering Key West on the Overseas Heritage Trail, at Roosevelt Blvd the trail continues to either the right or the left.
+To the right (beside US Hwy 1), the trail skirts the north side of the island, past the seaport area toward old downtown, ending at the Key West Visitors Center on Eisenhower Drive.
+To the left (Hwy A1A), the trail skirts the south side of the island, running parallel to Atlantic Avenue and the Key West beaches (Smather and Higgs) and CB Harvey Rest Beach Park.
+The south (beach) side is a more pleasant ride; the trail here is smooth and wide, with pleasant water views and less traffic noise.
+While the old Key West Historic District has no formal bike trail, bicycles are a common means of transportation.